winterwolf/typedobject/readme.md

 become dummy, so I can say that type checking does not affect performance at all!

+The main idea here is to use lines of code similar to [emmylua][] or [ldoc][] comments, from which you could theoretically build documentation or show an autocomplete in IDE, but which in addition checks the correctness of your code.

 Currently I tested my lib only on lua version 5.1 (luajit), but I'll port it to all newer ones soon.